Greg-Neumann/Community-Counts-Web-Application/README.md

 Community Counts Web Application
-CodePoint poastcode processing is separate project called CCCodePoint ASP.Net 4.6.* application using C sharp and MySQL
+*  CCWeb is an ASP.Net 4.6.* application using C sharp and MySQL
+*  NuGet restore is automatic using Visual Studio 2015
+*  CodePoint postcode processing is separate project called CCCodePoint